nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

      python buildprog.py -c app -b debug -d both -m internal -M

-  If you run this command with the ``external`` DFU type parameter instead, the external flash memory layout will be enabled using the minimal size of the network core bootloader.
+  If you run this command with the ``external`` DFU type parameter instead of ``internal``, the external flash memory layout will be enabled.

 The command can be run from any location, as long as the correct path to :file:`buildprog.py` is given.